 Emergency Phones (E-Phone or Blue Light phone)- Emergency phones are strategically placed on Main campus and in the Health Sciences Center in some campus walkways, parking lots, parking structures, some elevators, and other locations.
 These phones provide direct emergency access to U dispatchers to report an emergency.
-All blue light emergency phones are displayed on a campus map which can be found at https://map.utah.edu/.
-To get immediate help UPDS maintain a 24-hour communications center, and anyone on campus may summon assistance by dialing 911 (9-911 from a campus phone).
+All blue light emergency phones are displayed on a campus map which can be found at map.utah.edu.
+To get immediate help UUDPS maintain a 24-hour communications center, and anyone on campus may summon assistance by dialing 911 (9-911 from a campus phone).

-Intervening with Student in DistressThe Office of the Dean of Students, the University Counseling Center and the Center for Student Wellness team up to provide a training for faculty and staff on how to address disruptive behaviors that students exhibit.
+Intervening with Student in Distress-

+The Office of the Dean of Students, the University Counseling Center and the Center for Student Wellness provide a training for faculty and staff on how to address disruptive behaviors that students exhibit.
 This training teaches faculty and staff how to identify a student in distress, how to intervene and how to report such behavior.
-This training is available upon request by contacting the Behavior Intervention Case Manager within the Office of the Dean of Students.
+This training is available upon request by contacting the Student Support Case Manager within the Office of the Dean of Students or using the request for presentation form available at deanof-students.utah.edu.